themsaid/katana/readme.md

 Katana is shipped with sample content to help you get started immediately, and after this command runs your site will be generated in the `/public` directory.

-You'll need to point your web server to this directory as the root directory of the website.
+You'll need to point your web server to this directory as the root directory of the website, you'll also need to remove it for `.gitignore`.

 > You'll need to run this command every time you make changes in your content files.